MicrosoftDocs/PlayReady/Docs/Specifications/playready-header-specification.md

   *  The PlayReady Object is to be inserted into a content file.
   * The content may be used in a context of PlayReady domains with embedded licenses.

-This allows a PlayReady client to further embed a domain-bound license in the PlayReady Object by simply populating the existing Embedded License Store and saves the effort of having to re-header the entire file with a new PlayReady Object of a larger size than that of the initial one.
+This allows a PlayReady Client to further embed a domain-bound license in the PlayReady Object by simply populating the existing Embedded License Store and saves the effort of having to re-header the entire file with a new PlayReady Object of a larger size than that of the initial one.

 >[!NOTE]
 >It is recommended that you do not include an empty Embedded License Store in a PlayReady Object, aimed at being inserted as a base-64 string in a Smooth Streaming Client Manifest.